Devking/ArrayShift/README.md

 (For instance, say we desire shifting by 100 elements out of a set of 1,000,000 elements.
 The other algorithms would require storing those 1,000,000 elements on the stack, while this algorithm only requires storing 100 elements on the stack.)

 I do wish to figure out a better method of doing this, that doesn't require using the vector, of course.
 Dealing with file I/O in C++ hasn't been my specialty, but this is definitely a good way to practice it.

+### arrayshift5.cpp

+I decided to add this one in, just because it was the obvious "no-duh" answer that used a `deque<int>` with `pop_front()` and `push_back()`.
+Of course, my assumption during the interview was that I'd be limited to an array data structure, but I definitely should have at least brought this one up.

+The curious thing with deques is how to count the runtime and space complexity with it.
+You could make different arguments based on different implementations of deques, and if you're using an implementation with a doubly-linked list, I could see how each `pop_front()` and `push_back()` could be done in constant time.
+With that being said, a total runtime of `O(s)` would result, blowing everything else out of the water in terms of *theoretical* speed.